vicenteAbad/fastapi_mlops/Readme.md

 ## Usage

-You a need a **doubleit_model.pt** file in app/ml/trained_models/ and shared-local-instance.db in my-dynamodb-data/
+You a need a **doubleit_model.pt** file in app/ml/trained_models/ and **shared-local-instance.db** in my-dynamodb-data/

-You can a create a shared-local-instance.db with the script create_db.py that is located in the folder database.
+You can a create a shared-local-instance.db with production mode and the script create_db.py that is located in the folder app/database.

 ```bash
 make install-dev-deps